Potato-Industries/souschef/README.md

 > CyberChef is really cool!
 It allows you to rapidly template encryption/decryption/encoding/decoding/+more routines.
 This is a very simple application that brings CyberChef's capabilities to your shell allowing you to pipe via stdin/stdout to other applications.
 This is especially useful if you don't feel like writing any encryption code from scratch, which was one of the reasons why i wrote this, a similar tool most probably exists somewhere on the internet, oh well.

+UPDATE - Looks like one does already exist!
+Check it out over at https://chepy.readthedocs.io/en/latest/.

 **Requirements**